China sets this year's economic growth target at 'around 5%' - KESQ

 Associated Press

-BEIJING (AP) — China’s government announced plans to promote a consumer-led revival of the struggling economy as its legislature opened a session Sunday that will tighten President Xi Jinping’s control over business and society.
+BEIJING (AP) — China’s government announced plans for a consumer-led revival of the struggling economy as its legislature opened a session Sunday that will tighten President Xi Jinping’s control over business and society.

-Premier Li Keqiang, the top economic official, set this year’s official growth target at “around 5%” following the end of anti-virus controls that kept millions of people at home and triggered protests.
-Growth last year fell to 3%, the second-weakest level since at least the 1970s.
+Premier Li Keqiang, the top economic official, set this year’s growth target at “around 5%” following the end of anti-virus controls that kept millions of people at home and triggered protests.
+Last year’s growth in the world’s second-largest economy fell to 3%, the second-weakest level since at least the 1970s.

 The full meeting of the 2,977 members of the NPC is the year’s highest-profile event but its work is limited to endorsing decisions made by the ruling Communist Party and showcasing official initiatives.